elhanang/US_Emissions_Dashboard/README.md

 # US Emissions Dashboard
 In this project, I worked with a dataset provided by the Environmental Protection Agency (EPA) to analyze emissions across the United States in 2023.
 The goal was to build a Databricks‑powered dashboard that breaks down where emissions are coming from and how they vary by location and population.

+The data was collected by the EPA (Environmental Protection Agency) in 2023.

 ### What I Did:
 - Used Databricks to ingest, clean, and transform, and visualize an emissions datasets.
 - Analyzed emissions at the state and county levels to identify the highest‑emitting regions.